catfoolyou/Block-Bypass/README.md

 4) Repeat step 3 until the extension icon no longer appears in the list
 5) Go to a website you know that is blocked (such as [catfoolyou.github.io](https://catfoolyou.github.io)), If you did everything right the site should not be blocked.

+## Disable automatic updates (untested)
+To prevent chromeOS from updating and patching certain exploits, you need to disable updates.
+For this you will need to use [CAUB](https://github.com/red-stone-network/bypass-central/blob/main/chromebooks/caub.md).
+I have not yet tested this method.

 Another way to remove extensions like Lightspeed would be to use [ext-remover](https://github.com/3kh0/ext-remover), although the site is blocked so obtaining it could be a pain.

+## Unenrollment (untested, WIP)

 FCPS chromebooks have `kernver=0x00010003`, so [CryptoSmite](https://github.com/FWSmasher/CryptoSmite) will not work.